-Other information, including information on the remuneration and indebtedness of directors and officers, the principal holders of the Company's Common Shares and Common Shares authorized for issuance under equity compensation plans, where applicable, will be contained in the management information circular to be prepared in connection with the Company's upcoming annual meeting of shareholders that involves the election of directors.
+Additional information, including directors' and officers' remuneration, the principal holders of the Company's securities and securities authorized for issuance under equity compensation plans, where applicable, is contained in the Company's information circular filed on SEDAR on May 20, 2016 and will be contained in the management information circular to be prepared in connection with the Company's upcoming annual meeting of shareholders that involves the election of directors.

-Additional financial information is provided in the Company's financial statements and MD&A for the year ended December 31, 2015 which can be found on SEDAR at www.sedar.com.
+Additional financial information is provided in the Company's financial statements and MD&A for the year ended December 31, 2016 which can be found on SEDAR at www.sedar.com.